Buddleia and the Bridge

 Fireflies and Chocolate by Ailish Sinclair

-FIREFLIES AND CHOCOLATE was inspired by the 600 children and young people who were kidnapped from Aberdeen during the 1740s and sold into indentured servitude in the American Colonies.
+FIREFLIES AND CHOCOLATE was inspired by the kidnapped children and young people of Aberdeen.
 The story follows the adventures of Elizabeth Manteith from the castle and her determined efforts to get back home.
 There’s love.
-There’s proper derring-dos on the high seas… and there’s chocolate!
+There’s derring-dos on the high seas… And there’s chocolate!

 See the publisher’s Press Release here